 Folic Acid or Folate?

 Did you know that there are 13 vitamins that are vital — essential — to your survival?
-Among them is the lineup of B vitamins with names like thiamin (for Vitamin B1), riboflavin (Vitamin B2), and niacin (vitamin B3).
+Among them is the lineup of B vitamins with names like thiamin (for vitamin B1), riboflavin (vitamin B2), and niacin (vitamin B3).
 Then there’s folate, incredibly important for our health no matter our stage of life.
-The folate vitamin group is most active when converted into MethyFolate (MF).
+The folate vitamin group is most active when converted into methylfolate (MF).

 What is Folate?